 Percutaneous nephrolithotomy (PCNL)

-This is a type of surgery that can be used to remove large stones from your kidney.
-Your surgeon will make a small cut in your back and use a telescopic instrument called a nephroscope towards your kidney.
+Your surgeon will make a small cut in your back and insert a telescopic instrument called a nephroscope towards your kidney.
 This allows your surgeon to puncture the kidney where the stone is, and pull it out.
 Or they may break up the stone using a laser beam or shock waves.
-PCNL is performed under general anaesthesia and you’ll probably have to stay in hospital for several days.
+Percutaneous nephrolithotomy (PCNL) is carried out under general anaesthesia and you’ll probably have to stay in hospital for several days.

-- are taking certain medicines – for example, protease inhibitors (such as indinavir) and certain diuretics (such as triamterene)
+- are taking certain medicines – for example, protease inhibitors and certain diuretics

 - are taking too many vitamin C or calcium/vitamin D supplements, or antacids